k9w/instructions/README.md

+# Home

-# _Instructions for my future self, and maybe for you too_
+_Instructions for my future self, and maybe for you too_

 ## Backstory